MicrosoftDocs/customer-insights/ci-docs/data-unification.md

 # [Business accounts (B-to-B)](#tab/b2b)

-Account and contact unification are unified separately.
+After unifying accounts, you can optionally unify contacts (preview) for those accounts and link the unified contacts to the unified accounts.
 The processes are similar in that they both map data from your data sources, remove duplicates, match the data across entities, and create a unified profile.
 In contact unification, additional steps include defining semantic mapping for your contacts and creating the relationship between contacts and accounts.

 > [!NOTE]
-> Account and contact files must have a unique key that connects them.
+> Account and contact records must have a unique key that connects them.
 For example, an account ID that exists in the account file and contact file that ties the account and contact together.

 Unification is performed in the following order: